-Be sure duplexing cables are installed along with any #18 wire cross-connects (If more than one car) according to the hoistway print.

-CAUTION: BE SURE CARD CONNECTORS ARE SNAPPED ALL THE WAY IN.
+Be sure duplexing cables are installed along with any #18 wire cross-connects (If more than one car) according to hoistway print.
+BE SURE CARDS CONNECTORS ARE SNAPPED-IN ALL THE WAY IN.
 Install computer power supply fuses.

 I.4.13.
 Turn "test-normal" switch on main relay board to the "test" position.
 This disables the opening of the doors, puts car on independent service, and allows door closing power.